Igalia/phpreport/docs/user/cities-calendars-management.rst

 PhpReport provides interfaces to create, edit and remove cities and the calendars attached to them.

-City creation, edition and deletion
+Create, edit and delete cities
 =====================================

 In the *Cities management* screen you will be able to create, edit and delete